Emergence of Cascading Flat Bands in Breathing Superlattices

-The Q-factor of optical resonances is essential for increasing the life time of quasi-particles in light-matter interactions.
-Meanwhile, the enhanced light-matter interactions in general flat bands systems are usually attributed to CLSs \cite{Nasidi:23,RN661,RN780}.
-It is interesting to simultaneously achieve both of them in the breathing superlattices with specific design of parameters (see Method Numerical simulations).
-As shown in Fig. \ref{fig:expset} (k, l), the transmission spectra of a free standing PhCSs is calculated through the rigorous coupled wave approximation (RCWA) method at $N=14$.
-Without geometry optimization, the Q-factor of flat bands can reach $Q=1.5\times 10^5$, which is comparable to the finely tuned high quality flat bands in moir\'e lattice \cite{Nasidi:23}.
-The calculated high Q-factor has a similar mechanism as the quasi-bound states from band folding \cite{PhysRevB.107.115415}: when $\delta=0$, the dispersive bands are exact bound states below the light cone; While for $\delta\neq 0$, the structural breathing folds the dispersive bands above the light cone, and the inter-band scatterings introduce weak leakage into the free space, generating high-Q flat band resonances.
-Remarkably, different from high Q-factor modes only appear at specific k-points in usual cases \cite{Nasidi:23,RN576}, the high Q-factor flat band resonances in Fig. \ref{fig:expset}(k, l) exist within a wide range of incident angles, making them an ideal platform for applications such as phase synchronization of nanolaser arrays \cite{RN781}, Kerr nonlinearity \cite{PhysRevB.104.085131}, and wide view optoelectronic devices \cite{RN787}.
+\textit{High quality flat bands.---}The Q-factor of optical resonances is essential for increasing the life time of quasi-particles in light-matter interactions.
+Meanwhile, the enhanced light-matter interactions in general flat bands systems are usually attributed to compact localization] \cite{RN661}.
+It is interesting to simultaneously achieve both of them in the breathing superlattices \textit{without substrate} with $\delta=0.1$ at long wavelength $\lambda\sim750 ~ \text{nm}$.
+As shown in Fig. \ref{fig:expset} (k, l), the transmission spectra of a free standing PhCSs is calculated through the rigorous coupled wave analysis (RCWA) method at $N=14$.
+Interestingly, the Q-factor of flat bands can reach $Q=1.5\times 10^5$, which is comparable to the finely tuned high quality flat bands in moir\'e lattice \cite{Nasidi:23}.
+The calculated high Q-factor has a similar mechanism as the quasi-bound states from band folding: when $\delta=0$, the dispersive bands are exact bound states below the light cone; While for $\delta\neq 0$, the structural breathing folds the dispersive bands above the light cone, and the inter-band scatterings introduce weak leakage into the free space, generating wide angle high-Q flat band resonances.